iterative/mlem.ai/content/docs/gto/user-guide/artifacts.md

 - Virtual artifacts could be an external path (e.g. `s3://mybucket/myfile`) or a local path to a metafile representing an externally stored artifact file (as [with DVC](https://dvc.org/doc/start/data-management)).
-In this case, GTO can't pin versions to a physical state of the artifact and guarantee it's immutability later, e.g. if `s3://mybucket/myfile` changes the registry won't know it, nor have a way to recover the original file.
+In this case, GTO can't pin versions to a physical state of the artifact and guarantee its immutability later, e.g. if `s3://mybucket/myfile` changes the registry won't know it, nor have a way to recover the original file.